 EXPLORING THE BUILDING FROM THE OUTSIDE

 Pretty much the second you walk into Circular Quay (The main ferry terminal in the city) you will be able to see this beauty.
-Walk to the right to get closer or walk to the left to take a picture from the other side of the harbor.
+Walk to the right to get closer or walk to the left to take a picture from the other side of the harbour.
 Unfortunately, cruise ships often dock on that side, blocking the view.
 This is what happened when I was there, so I immediately walked up to the building.

 Once you get up close to the building you can actually see all the individual tiles that have been placed on the roof of this building.
 When you stand further back, you would not notice this.